Tech company Podium launched a new product within weeks to help its customers during the pandemic. Here's how they did it.

 I’m very proud of what we’ve accomplished in such a short time.
 It’s proof of the great things any company can achieve with the right tools and a commitment to helping customers.

-To learn more about Podium Starter and how we’ve been thinking about our product launches and pricing strategy, watch our recent webinar.
+To learn more about Podium Starter and how we’ve been thinking about our product launches and pricing strategy, watch our webinar.